jackrogan/tidyTPP/README.md

   datafile = "path_to_data_input.csv",
   config = "path_to_config_file.csv",
   path = "[optional]_path_to_shared_dir",
+  import_format = "format_name",
   to_plot = FALSE,
   max_cores = 4)
 ```

+The character argument *import_format* defines which of the inbuilt
+import functions to use to read in data files.
+Currently:

+- “Spectronaut”, “SN” - imports from peptide tables exported from
+  *Spectronaut* DIA quantification reports.

+- “ProteomeDiscoverer”, “PD” - imports from protein tables exported from
+  *Thermo Proteome Discoverer* DDA quantification results.

+- Default “Spectronaut”.

 The (boolean) argument *to_plot* defines whether to show automated plots
 across all methods; if *TRUE*, normalisation, NPARC score distribution,
 and hit melting-point curves will all be plotted.

-Default *FALSE*.
+- Default *FALSE*.

 The (integer) argument *max_cores* is passed to curve-fitting methods
 and defines maximum parallel cores to use for these operations.

-Default
-*4*.
+- Default *4*.

 ## References